austindatamanagement/RetailDemo/LabGuide300.md

 ![](./images/300/9.png)

->    *Note: If you encounter the error, shown in the image below, when importing your .sql file, this means that there is a problem with your schema defined in the .sql file.
+>    *Note: If you encounter the error **"Unable to Import.
+Insufficient Priveleges"** when importing your .sql file, this means that there is a problem with your schema defined in the .sql file.
 To solve this issue, you can go into the .sql file and alter the schema names to reflect whatever you named your workspace/username as in Lab 100.
 In your .sql file, simply change 'DEVELOPER' to your workspace/username in the lines denoted by the arrows below.
 Once you have executed this change, save the file, and try again to import.*

 >   ![](./images/300/9b.png)